About DevSecOps: DevOps and Security

-DevSecOps brings together the best of DevOps with modern security practices.
+DevSecOps brings together the best of DevOps services with modern security practices.
 DevOps streamlines and accelerates the product development lifecycle, aiming to automate as much as possible.
-DevSecOps maintains this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.
+DevSecOps practices maintain this automation focus and incorporates security — with a goal of making each step secure and bringing in new tools and practices to make the entire product more secure as well.

 Today with maximum automation it is essential to integrate security.
 Leaving security as an afterthought is a non-starter and could be very costly for a business and its customers.
 We’ve all read the headlines related to fines, reimbursement, and lost business that comes when a large company is compromised or breached.

-Considering security separately from other DevOps processes can also lead to delays in the delivery product features, because vulnerabilities have to be assessed separately.
+Considering DevOps and security separately from processes can also lead to delays in the delivery product features, because vulnerabilities have to be assessed separately.
 These delays run counter to the goals and promises of most DevOps groups and organizations.

-This article will focus on some established and emerging ways that DevSecOps is coming to play a prominent role in product delivery organizations.
+This article will focus on some established DevSecOps best practices and emerging ways that DevSecOps best practices are coming to play a prominent role in product delivery organizations.

 DevSecOps Best Practices: